bull29/localizedphysics/README.md

 Current Issues that need a'fixing:

     -Thirdperson breaks with WAC

-    -Bringing a vehicle with wheels near a hull'd prop breaks the world (Props and objects bounce up and down)

-    -Viewmodels refuse to render
+    -Can't inflict damage on entities using bullet-based sweps

     -Players cannot be shot from inside or outside a hull

+    -Players cannot inflict damage upon each other in a hull

 -The enitre tool is co-dependent on the obsolete/experimental map repeat function/feature

   -Inform me about any more issues I missed

+Fixed issues

+-Viewmodels refuse to render
+Thanks to Z0MB1N3

+-Bringing a vehicle with wheels near a hull'd prop breaks the world (Props and objects bounce up and down) Fixed due to unknown reason (New Update possibly?)

+-Breaks with Falco's prop protection
+Fixed thanks to the great Falco himself